 Volume information is widely available from the following sources:

-- Stock exchange websites like BSE and NSE.
+- Stock exchange websites like and .

-- Financial news portals and market data terminals.
+- Financial news portals and market data

-- Company websites in the investor section.
+- Company websites in the investor-relations

 Trading volume significance